OpenEvalProject/evals/manuscripts/elife-60979/v2/manuscript.md

 To investigate whether the baseline beta power changes overnight, GLME modeling using the average beta power as dependent variable, experimental condition (‘Training’ or ‘No Training’) and experimental day (Day 1 or Day 2) as fixed predictor, and a random intercept for each hemisphere was applied.
 Apart from the significant interaction between experimental condition and the average beta power (k = −0.5835, p < 0.0001), the results also confirmed a significant interaction between experimental day and average beta power (k = −0.1949, p = 0.0108), which could not be explained by the different experimental conditions, suggesting a baseline reduction of the beta power over the two consecutive training days.
 There was no significant baseline change if we replaced average beta power by accumulated beta burst duration in the model (k = 0.0041, p = 0.8996).

 For the two patients (four hemispheres) who had tremor and repeated the task over two consecutive days, tremor during the ‘Training’ condition was increased more on Day 2 than Day 1 in all four hemispheres (Figure 7E).
-Considering all the individual trials across the two recording days for these hemispheres, GLME modeling using the average tremor power as dependent variable, experimental condition (T or N: ‘Training’ or ‘No Training’), experimental day (Day: 1 or 2), average beta power (β), and theta power (θ) in the STN LFP as fixed predictors, and a random intercept for each hemisphere confirmed significant effects for all predictors (T or N: k = 4.1901 ± 0.5696, p < 0.0001; Day: k = 3.2611 ± 0.5477, p < 0.0001; β: k = −0.6253 ± 0.2073, p = 0.0027; θ: k = 0.7016 ± 0.0487, p < 0.0001), suggesting the reduced beta and increased theta power in the STN during neurofeedback training on Day 2 associated with the increased tremor.
+Considering all the individual trials across the two recording days for these hemispheres, GLME modeling using the average tremor power as dependent variable, experimental condition (T or N: ‘Training’ or ‘No Training’), experimental day (Day: 1 or 2), average beta power ($\beta$), and theta power (θ) in the STN LFP as fixed predictors, and a random intercept for each hemisphere confirmed significant effects for all predictors (T or N: $k$ = 4.1901 ± 0.5696, p < 0.0001; Day: k = 3.2611 ± 0.5477, p < 0.0001; $\beta$: k = −0.6253 ± 0.2073, p = 0.0027; $\theta$: k = 0.7016 ± 0.0487, p < 0.0001), suggesting the reduced beta and increased theta power in the STN during neurofeedback training on Day 2 associated with the increased tremor.

 ## Discussion

 This is the first study to show that volitional suppression of beta bursts in the STN LFP facilitated by neurofeedback training is able to speed up movement initiation in subsequent cued movement in Parkinsonian patients.
 This is consistent with previous studies that demonstrate a positive correlation between purposely induced beta-power and reaction time (Khanna and Carmena, 2017; Peles et al., 2020).
 We also showed that the suppression of beta was accompanied by an increase in the broad gamma band activity in the STN.
 Both the reduced beta and increased gamma in the STN LFP before the Go-cue predicted faster reaction time.

-## Neurofeedback training for Parkinson’s disease
+### Neurofeedback training for Parkinson’s disease

 Neurofeedback training aiming to train subjects to self-regulate their neural activity has been proposed to be a promising technique to tune pathological brain activities underlying different diseases (Ros et al., 2014).